fabianusyayan/rareskills-riset/file_six.md

-### Things we know about Gregor's sleeping habits.
+### Things we know about Gregor's sleeping habits. update file 6

 - He always slept on his right side.
 - He has to get up early (to start another dreadful day).